1. What are the uses of EDI?

 9) Speed.
 Because information is moved faster and with greater accuracy, time spent communicating with the suppliers decreased.

-The Event Server automates the execution of systems of maps and can control multiple systems.
+Answer: The Event Server automates the execution of systems of maps and can control multiple systems.
 On Windows platforms, the Event Server runs as a multi-threaded service.
 On UNIX platforms, the Event Server runs as a multi-threaded daemon.

 3. What is workspace?

-4. What is command server?
+4. What is the command server?

-The Command Server is used to develop, test, and execute maps in development environments.
+Answer: The Command Server is used to develop, test, and execute maps in development environments.
 It can also be used to execute commands in production environments but a single map at a time.

 5. What is Floating Component?

-The floating component represents an object that may appear after any component of the group.
+Answer: The floating component represents an object that may appear after any component of the group.
 An implicit group can have a floating component; an explicit group cannot.
 If the group is prefix or infix delimited, the floating component appears before the delimiter.
 If the group is postfix delimited, the floating component appears after the delimiter.
 A floating component can be an optional component that may appear after any other component.
 However, it is not included in the component list because it does not appear at a specific location.
 If a group has a floating component, a component must be distinguishable from a floating component.
-For example, components and floating component could start with different initiators.
+For example, components and a floating component could start with different initiators.

 6. What is Padding or Pad property?